Lucia Berlin: Personal life

 Berlin was married three times and had four sons.

 Berlin was plagued by health problems, including double scoliosis.
 Her crooked spine punctured one of her lungs, and she was never seen without an oxygen tank beside her from 1994 until her death.
 She retired when her condition grew too severe to work, and she later developed lung cancer.
 She struggled with radiation therapy, which she said felt like having one's bones ground to dust.
 As her health and finances deteriorated, Berlin moved into a trailer park on the edge of Boulder, and later, a converted garage behind her son's house outside Los Angeles.
-The move allowed her to be closer to her sons, and made breathing easier (Boulder's elevation had exacerbated her lung problems).
+The move allowed her to be closer to her sons, and made breathing easier because of Boulder's elevation.
 Lucia died in her home in Marina del Rey, on her 68th birthday, with one of her favorite books in her hands.